 Interesting Information

-Are you interested in buying a heat pump to reduce your gas usage (and your energy bill)?
-A City of Stirling resident is keen to organise a bulk buy if enough people are interested.
-Let us know your details via our contact page if that interests you.
+Are you interested in buying a heat pump to reduce your energy bill at ~50% retail price?
+We are helping to organise a bulk buy if enough people are interested.
+Register your Interest or get more information about it here.

 5 things you can do to end the biodiversity crisis as the world talks about it at COP16